kierandidi/kdidi_webpage/proteins/_posts/2024-03-21-protein-representations.md

 ### BinaryCIF format

 There was a need for a binarized efficient format for protein structure information transfer that was more aligned with the PDBx/mmCIF file format specification.
-Enter [Binary CIF paper](https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1008247), a newer format that is way easiert to interconvert with the now standard PDBx/mmCIF.
+Enter [Binary CIF](https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1008247), a newer format that is easier to interconvert with the now standard PDBx/mmCIF.
 The [Binary CIF specification](https://github.com/dsehnal/BinaryCIF) is actually quite readable, so I recommend to check it out.

 BinaryCIF was heavily inspired by MMTF, with many people working on both formats.
 This is visible in the usage of MessagePack and the different encodings employed.